danielatuesta55/Learning_Python/README.md

-# Learning_Python
+# Learning Python

-This repo contains basic python concepts I have been studyin
+This repo contains basic python concepts I have been studying